2019–2021 Iraqi protests: December

 24 December: The Council of Representatives passed a series of electoral laws to placate protestors.
 The laws transitioned elections to a single non-transferable vote system, which allowed voters to select individuals rather than use party lists, while the candidates would represent electoral districts rather than provinces.
 The new electoral law is expected to have representatives represent more local voices, as opposed to the entire governorate they were previously elected from, as well as stop infighting amongst list members and a myriad of small lists from siphoning off votes and failing to meet the electoral threshold.
 It would also prevent parties from running on unified lists, which had previously led some to easily sweep all the seats in a particular governorate.
 However, minority groups might end up being less represented, as they now have to obtain a plurality in the district they are running in, and the number of seats might not accurately reflect overall popular support.
 The Washington Institute for Near East Policy had previously endorsed this approach, although the Al-Bayan Center for Planning and Studies, an independent non-profit think tank in Baghdad, had proposed instead retaining the proportional system, but creating more districts so that each elected between three and eight seats each, which would retain the proportional aspect of seat allocation while binding representatives to more local areas.
 Most Kurdish legislators boycotted the meeting of the council, in opposition to changing the law.
 After its passage, legal experts, intellectuals, and some protestors suggested that the law as written might not work as intended, as there has not been a census to count population for the purpose of drawing districts in over two decades, and the parties might end up running candidates individually but then re-form parliamentary groups once the Council sits, effectively returning to the status quo.
 The new law apportions for the legislature to be shrunk to 251 seats (down from 329), says that the districts that are to be created must consist of over 100,000 people, and reduced the age of eligibility for candidacy to 25 from 30.
 One-quarter of seats would be reserved for women, and 9 would be reserved for national religious minorities.
 The law also established the Independent High Electoral Commission, which is to be composed of nine members, seven of whom would be judges from regular courts.
 In addition, there are two other judges from the State Council (administrative court).

 26 December: President Barham Salih submits a letter of resignation after refusing to appoint Asaad Al Eidani as Prime Minister following the resignation of Adil Abdul-Mahdi.
-Salih stated that Al Eridani would not be approved by the demonstrators.
+Salih stated that Al Eidani would not be approved by the demonstrators.
 President Salih added that since the constitution voids him of the right to refuse a nomination, he prefers to step down instead of accepting the nomination of a new prime minister that the protesters would reject.